sahilrajput03/learn-blockchain/solidity-only.md

 - (fungible/non-fungible tokens?): social media app
 - (non-fungible tokens standard): car resale business so we can have nfts of cars (using chasi id)
 - (non-fungible tokens standard): concert seats (becoz seats are unique in themselves as they are not interchangeable with each other)
+- FIR booking app like they have with on Fiorzabad as in news
+- House ownership on blockchain i.e., registr/land records

 you can sort now..